sarafec/filterByGenre/README.md

 ### Filter by genre

-This project uses React to filter through 15 books by genre.
+This project uses React to filter through assorted books by genre.